PsychNeuro/ed1/book/glossary.md

 #### paradigm
 refers to an influential set of interconnected theories and data that many individual scientists believe in at a given point in time.
 In psychology, examples include the paradigms of +behaviorism and +cognitivism.
 Thomas Khun established the paradigm as a way of understanding the nature of scientific progress, which can get stuck in a paradigm, until enough evidence accumulates to overthrow it.

+#### parasympathetic nervous system
+is an +autonomic system involved in slower offline activities such as digestion and sexual reproduction ("feed and breed").

 #### perception
 is the higher-level product of cortical-level +compression and +contrast processing of lower-level +sensation signals, resulting in an encoding of the stable underlying state of the world that factors out incidental differences to a large extent: we see the world, not our raw sensory signals.
 For example, in vision, we perceive the underlying material color, not the raw color of light hitting our eyes, and we see the expected real size of something, not how big of a region it activates on our +retina --- these are also known as color and size +constancy.